 Measurement at Ehkay Corner Tailors is done the old-fashioned way – with a measuring tape and paper.

-The experience of Dinesh shone through when he was taking my measurements.
+Dinesh’s experience shone through as he took my measurements.
 As aforementioned, Dinesh has been taking measurements at Ehkay Corner for almost 30 years – it was clear to me that he knew what he was doing when he wielded the measuring tape.
-Unlike at other affordable tailors, where inexperienced part-timers take your measurements (some of these culprits are also situated in the Orchard area), Dinesh has probably done the measuring process thousand of times before.
+Unlike at other affordable tailors, where inexperienced part-timers take your measurements (some of these culprits are also situated in the Orchard area), Dinesh has probably done the measuring process thousands of times before.
 If Malcolm Gladwell’s 10,000 hours rule is any indication, Dinesh can most certainly be considered immensely proficient at his craft!
 Remember – don’t be fooled by attractive promotions on Facebook by tailors offering suits at low prices.
 The fit of a suit is only as good as the tailor that takes your measurements – look for experience in your tailor, not marketing savviness!

-Ehkay Corner provides all customers with a Muslin fitting – even those who purchase their basic $236 (after promo code below) suits.
-A Muslin fit is similar to the basted fitting that one sees at higher-end tailors, with the difference being that while a basted fitting uses the cloth that you chose, a Muslin fitting garment is often fashioned out of a cheaper material.
-Muslin fitting is sometimes used by tailors to save cost and wastage.
+A Muslin fit is similar to the basted fitting one sees at higher-end tailors, except that while a basted fitting uses the cloth you chose, a Muslin fitting garment is often fashioned from a cheaper material.
+Muslin fitting is sometimes used by tailors to reduce costs and waste.

-Ehkay Corner’s in-house cutter personally bought the Muslin fitting garments down for me to try on.
-For those uninitiated with tailoring, a cutter is the individual that cuts out, based upon your measurements, the panels that makes up your suit.
-Simply put, the cutter is the individual that uses your measurements to put together a great fitting suit.
+Ehkay Corner’s in-house cutter personally bought the Muslin fitting garments for me to try on.
+For those uninitiated in tailoring, a cutter is the individual who, based on your measurements, cuts the panels that make up your suit.
+Simply put, the cutter is the individual who uses your measurements to put together a great-fitting suit.
 I was very impressed that an affordable tailor such as Ehkay Corner even has in-house cutters, and was blown away by the fact that the cutter comes down during both the Muslin fitting and collection stage to ensure the fit of the garments is right.
 Usually, this level of dedication to fit is only seen at more expensive bespoke tailors.
-Unfortunately, the cutter declined to be named or photographed for this review, though I did learn from him that he has been working for Ehkay Corner for almost 30 years, even before Dinesh was in charge!
-Knowing that my garment was cut by an experienced individual, and that said individual was overseeing the Muslin fit, made me confident of the eventual fit of the tuxedo.
+Unfortunately, the cutter declined to be named or photographed for this review, though I learned from him that he has worked at Ehkay Corner for almost 30 years, even before Dinesh was in charge!
+Knowing that my garment was cut by an experienced individual and that said individual was overseeing the Muslin fit made me confident in the eventual fit of the tuxedo.

 Conclusion – so Ehkay Corner Tailors “shiok” or not?

 Without a doubt, yes.
 Despite their affordable prices, Ehkay Corner Tailors packs a lot of value and experience.
 Firstly, their suits are all half-canvassed for greater durability.
-Secondly, both the duo of Dinesh and Hina, as well as their in-house cutters, all possess decades of experience in the tailoring industry.
-Thirdly, Ehkay Corner Tailors is one of the rare few in their price range that boasts an in-house production locally.
-If one can look past the dated decor of the shop, I sincerely believe that Ehkay Corner is a hidden gem amongst the plethora of affordable tailors situated in Orchard!
+Secondly, both Dinesh and Hina, as well as their in-house cutters, possess decades of experience in the tailoring industry.
+Thirdly, Ehkay Corner Tailors is one of the few in their price range that boasts in-house production.
+If one can look past the shop’s dated decor, I sincerely believe that Ehkay Corner is a hidden gem amongst the plethora of affordable tailors in Orchard.

 Read Part 2 of the review here, whereby I review the fit and craftsmanship of the tuxedo.